Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 ## Overview

-Provides data operations for the Maui Smart Grid energy sustainability project.
+Provides data operations for the [Maui Smart Grid](http://www.mauismartgrid.com) energy sustainability project for the [Hawaii Natural Energy Institute](http://www.hnei.hawaii.edu).
 Source data is downloaded in multiple formats including XML, tab-separated values, and comma-separated values.

 ### Software Features
 * Parsing of source data.
 * Insertion of data to a data store (PostgreSQL 9.1).

+### Open Source Status

+This software is being held in a private repository until it is approved for open source release at which time it will be made available under a BSD license.

 ## Implementation